Mount Fuji, Enoshima, Shichirigahama. Visit the stage of Ukiyo-e, Fujisawa!

 Miyuki Inoue (Magcal Editorial Department)

 Ukiyo-e seems to be booming these days.
-Speaking of Ukiyo-e, Mt.
-Fuji, Enoshima, Daishi Kawasaki and Seki of Hakone ... are all in Kanagawa prefecture!
+Mt.
+Fuji, Enoshima, Kawasaki Daishi and Hakone Sekisho are all landscapes depicted in ukiyo-e... all in Kanagawa prefecture!
 When I thought about it, I searched and found the Fujisawa Ukiyo-e Museum in Fujisawa City.

 5 minutes walk from JR Tsujido station.
-Moreover, admission is free.
+And admission is free.
 I have to go for this!

 First, take the elevator to the 7th floor.